FoxyCodingGit/weather-routing-frontend/README.md

 # WeatherRoutingFrontEnd
 this is a angular framework appliction that is user facing.
 Below is information that is more technical so is here in the technical documentation rahter than the report.

+## Technical Achievments

+### Languages
+There are many languages I had to use for this coursework.
+This increases the complexity of the application by the introduction alone.
+The knowledge then needs to exponentially grow outwards to not only cover the foundations of the languages, however, to do the advanced processes and code in a clean way.
+This is a large technical achievement in its own right.

+Html
+Html is used in the frontend to define the structure of a webpage.
+I use Angular directives such as NgIf, NgClass, ng-template, ng-click, {{}} etc. I use regularly two-way binding using ngModel.
+Angular allows for easy advanced manipulation of html documents.

+Sass
+I decided to use Sass.
+This is a reputable and well-known language extension on CSS.
+CSS, and therefore Sass, is the language that controls the design of the web pages.
+I decided to use sass over CSS mainly for the ability to write cleaner code.
+This is achieved by using selector indentation and variables.

+TypeS¬cript
+TypeScript is a language which builds on top of JavaScript, its main benefit is that it adds static type definitions.
+For me personally, strong typing allowing for quick error catching process and the ability to save objects really helps me code in OOP and avoid development problems down the road.
+Typescript adds the component logic in the Angular framework.
+I have worked with Angular before this so that helped with the implementation of code.

+JavaScript and jQuery
+jQuery is a JavaScript language that helps simplify the use of JavaScript.
+I have had to use jQuery and subsequently JavaScript in the “table” component on the datatables.net table.
+This was used to grab the table element from the DOM and to perform interactions on the rows such as highlighting the route or retrieving the route id on click.
+This added another layer of complexity.

+C#
+This is the programming language that comprises the backend.
+I have used C# and the .Net Core before, so this helped with creating the controllers, using attributes etc.

+SQL and T-SQL
+SQL is the language I used to generate the tables and relationships to make up my database.
+T-SQL is a programming extension which adds functionality additions such as the use of variables.
+I use T-SQL to create stored procedures which is the industry standard to communicate between the database and the backend.

+### Componentisation
+Angular brings an excellent platform to perform componentisation.
+This is the act of splitting and isolation code based on their area of concern.
+This helps with enforcing Single Responsibility principle and keeping code from becoming an anti-pattern of spaghetti code.
+I am confident in saying that the way I have split my program has been done correctly and if someone was to be working alongside me, we could work on each part independently (apart from services calls).

+The use of models as well is a great way to clearly define OOP principles for the storing, generation, and usage of data.
+This again helps to consolidate data management to promote loose coupling.

+### Services and Dependency Injection
+Alongside Components are services.
+Services are in control of the data access; components should focus on presenting data.
+I have implanted this format by many services mainly routing Service and weather Service.

+I have then performed dependency injection by passing these services through the constructor.
+This allows for loose coupling.
+### Component Communication
+I have implemented Component Communication.
+This is done through output component properties to emit events to the parent.
+Parent to child communication happens through the ViewChild Property to access child methods and properties.

+### Observers, promises, subscriptions
+I use observables for passing information between components in the application.
+These can then be subscribed to.
+What this allows me to use the observer pattern.
+The beauty of this implementation is that multiple components can receive the same data.
+Also the fact that you can subscribe and forget about it, then perform actions based on subscription triggering.

+I use promises when I need just a simple return from an external call, this is because these are easier to await.

+### Map and filtering of responses
+I have used advanced logic of mapping and filtering to alter data in a uniform way to map correctly to objects to be used in the frontend.

+### await, async
+I used async code when communicating with the backend to make sure that the application does not freeze.
+I use await to make sure that calls to external processes finish before code following is executed stopping errors from occurring.

+### Ability to use Fake weather information
+I created the feature of using fake weather data.
+This bypasses the call to Dark Sky (the API service I call to get weather information).
+I have done this for two reasons.

+The first being that my application produces graphs on rain information.
+If there is no rain information anywhere in the country (which has happened) I would not be able to show this part of the system.
+By adding this feature, I can show how rain data is displayed even when there is no rain for the demo.

+The second reason is that I have a capped 1000 calls to the API before I have to start paying.
+By using fake data, I can continue to use or work on development of my application without paying.
+This is not a problem with the other two APIs I use (google maps and TomTom) as I do not call those enough to go over the free number of calls given each month.

 ## Services
 Services are injected into components to abstract away data manipulation; it also isolates the code so it is easier to manage.
 Service injection makes the program more loosly coupled and allows for easier testing.